 A doctor is able to feel for a hernia by using his or her fingers to examine the area around the groin and testicles.
 The doctor may ask you to cough while pressing on or feeling the area.
 Sometimes, the hernia causes a bulge that the doctor can detect; if this happens, surgery almost always repairs the hernia completely.

-It's very important for your doctor to examine your testicles at least once a year.
-When doing so, your doctor will grasp one testicle at a time, rolling it gently between his or her thumb and first finger to feel for lumps and also checking whether the testicle is hardened or enlarged.
+Your doctor should examine your testicles at least once a year.
+He or she will grasp one testicle at a time, rolling it gently between the thumb and first finger to feel for lumps.
+The doctor will also feel if the testicle is hardened or enlarged.